Whimse/Kaggle_digit_recognizer/README.md

 - squeezenet1_0
 - efficientnet_b0

-This ensemble method yielded a 0.99535 accuracy, which reached position 176/2055 (top 8,56%) in the Kaggle leaderboard.
+This ensemble yielded a test accuracy of 0.99535 according to Kaggle, reaching position 176/2055 (top 8,56%) in the Kaggle leaderboard.

 An estimation for the combined inference time for this predictor would be 1,1358ms per batch, according to the results in the table above.